jperradin/nexus/docs/api_reference.md

   - Internal method to write the file header with analysis metadata.
   - Respects overwrite settings: creates new file or appends to existing based on configuration.
   - Includes timestamp and frame count for reproducibility.
-  - Notes that analysis focuses on x-direction percolation.
+  - Analysis checks percolation in all three dimensions.

 ### SpanningClusterSizeAnalyzer

-Computes the size of the largest finite (non-percolating) cluster, a descriptor for characterizing the sub-critical regime and the approach to the percolation threshold from below.
+Computes the size of the largest finite (non-percolating) cluster.
+Tracks the maximum non-percolating cluster size per connectivity across frames.

 #### Inheritance